NomicFoundation/hardhat/docs/tutorial/5-test/README.md

 ```

 ### Calling contract functions from other accounts
-When using **Buidler**, all your ContractFactorys and Contracts are associated by default to the first Signers account.
+When using **Buidler**, all your `ContractFactory`s and `Contracts` are associated by default to the first `Signers` account.
 This means that transactions to deploy and call functions will be sent from it.

 To use other accounts to deploy or send transactions, you have to use the `connect()` method of your factories and contracts.
-Let's deploy our contract with another account:
+Let's deploy our contract with another account.

+Copy and paste the code below in the **Buidler** console:

 ```js
 const [signer, addr1, ...otherSigners] = await ethers.getSigners();